-I’m slowly beginning to understand how much grief changes you, both in an immediate sense and an enduring way.
-There’s your experience of loss and the pain itself, and then there’s the way it shifts your perspective about your journey through life.
+I’m slowly beginning to understand how much grief changes you, both in an immediate and enduring sense.
+There’s your experience of loss and the pain itself, and then there’s how it shifts your perspective about your journey through life.

-I want to explore how grief changes you, both physically and psychologically, in the short and long term.
+I want to explore how grief changes you physically and psychologically in the short and long term.
 Although, it’s important to say that when it comes to grief, ‘short term’ appears to be anything from a few weeks to a few years – and that is ok.
-We shouldn’t expect people to rush their grieving process because it’s simply impossible.
+We shouldn’t expect people to rush their grieving process because it’s impossible.

 If you found your way here because you have experienced loss, my heart goes out to you.
 I’ve added a list of resources below that my friends and I have found helpful.
-Please feel free to share any that you would recommend in the comments as well.
+Please feel free to share any that you recommend in the comments.

-Our brain’s immediate response to loss is to release a mixture of hormones and chemicals similar to the stress response we have when we experience ‘flight, fight, freeze or fawn’ – except we are now flooded with these repeatedly.
-Every brief reminder of the loss triggers this stress response, which can cause some pretty physically and emotionally draining symptoms, such as loss of appetite, anxiety, disturbed sleep and a general sense of fatigue.
+Our brain’s immediate response to loss is to release a mixture of hormones and chemicals similar to our stress response when we experience ‘flight, fight, freeze or fawn’ – except we are now flooded with these repeatedly.
+Every brief reminder of the loss triggers this stress response, which can cause some physical and emotionally draining symptoms, such as loss of appetite, anxiety, disturbed sleep and a general sense of fatigue.

-Meanwhile, your brain is also trying to handle the overwhelming thoughts and emotions related to grief.
+Meanwhile, your brain is also trying to handle overwhelming grief-related thoughts and emotions.
 So, it begins to manage this flow, rapidly attempting to minimise what we perceive and remember, both from past and present.
-According to a study published in Social Cognitive and Affective Neuroscience, our brain switching to this super-filtration mode when we experience grief can enhance our anxiety and essentially make us unable to think straight.
+According to a study published in Social Cognitive and Affective Neuroscience, our brain switching to this super-filtration mode when we experience grief can enhance our anxiety and make us unable to think straight.

 Shulman looked to research for insights into how grief changes you following the death of her husband.
 She discovered that slowly trying to reconnect with the memories we may have ‘filtered out’ or suppressed was vital to helping our brain overcome this emotional trauma.

 Tools such as journaling, meditation and counselling can help us face the emotions and memories our brain may have previously tried to protect us from, slowly easing its need to be in a stress-response mode.
-So, in a sense, looking back is what helps our brain to move forward.
+So, in a sense, looking back helps our brain move forward.

 How grief changes the way you view life